-From high-end dining atop the city’s tallest skyscraper, to stellar Thai food in a no-frills BYOB, it’s easy to see why WalletHub ranked the City of Brotherly Love one of the Top 2019 Best Foodie Cities in America.
+From elegant Italian in the historic Divine Lorraine Hotel to an innovative South Philly BYOB with Texas roots, it’s easy to see why WalletHub ranked the City of Brotherly Love one of the Top 2019 Best Foodie Cities in America.